kriskowal/q/README.md

 the latest of both the version 1 and version 0.9 release trains.
 These releases are stable.
 There will be no further releases of 0.9 after 0.9.7 which is nearly equivalent to version 1.0.0.
 All further releases of `q@~1.0` will be backward compatible.
-The version 2 release train introduces significant but backward-incompatible changes and is experimental at this time.*
+The version 2 release train introduces significant and backward-incompatible changes and is experimental at this time.*

 If a function cannot return a value or throw an exception without